 Special features of our program include:

 - a Praxis Workshop in which students critically interrogate the relationship between social justice theory and practice; topics explored in the workshop may include the relationship between volunteerism, engaged citizenship, and knowledge production for social change; the difference between criminal justice and social justice; and restorative, transformative, and redistributive theories of justice.

-- a Research Workshop in which students will draw on their classroom and community experiences as they examine interdisciplinary approaches to feminist scholarship.
+- a Research Workshop in which students will examine interdisciplinary approaches to feminist scholarship.

-- a Capping Portfolio (course-based students) that is tailored to the needs, interests, and discoveries of students.
+- a Capping Portfolio (course-based program) that is tailored to the needs, interests, and discoveries of students.
 It can take the form of a major research paper, a field statement, a creative work, or a policy document.

 Professors in the Department of Women’s and Gender Studies work on a wide variety of feminist research projects and hold research expertise in gender and international development, sexuality and queer studies, critical animal and food studies, feminist religious studies, feminist cultural production, trauma and cultural memory, and more.
 Additionally, the undergraduate and graduate programs are linked to a vibrant community of disciplinary based scholars with research interests and expertise in feminist, gender, and sexuality studies.